sarahbizzell/project3-backend-starter/README.md

 #### Axios

 The app has axios installed.
 You have one method called `getUsers` that hits your Express backend `api/users`.
-Check the broowser console for the response.
+Check the browser console for the response.

-#### Database URL

-For security, we'll add the Heroku Postgres URL add heroku env variable to heroku dashboard

 <br>